-Modern Portfolio Theory (MPT), introduced by Harry Markowitz in 1952, sets the framework for building optimal portfolios in which market participants can potentially maximize portfolio returns for a given level of risk.
-The theory introduces the notion of portfolio diversification by holding non-correlated assets.
-At the core, one should not view individual asset returns and volatilities in isolation; rather, one should take into account the co-movements, or correlations, of asset returns that comprise a portfolio.
+Modern Portfolio Theory (MPT), introduced by Harry Markowitz in 1952, sets the framework for market participants to potentially maximize portfolio returns for a given level of risk.
+The theory favors portfolio diversification by holding non-correlated assets.
+That is, it does not view individual asset returns and volatilities in isolation; rather, it takes into account the co-movements, or correlations, of asset returns that comprise a portfolio.

-Since the launch of the first risk parity fund—Bridgewater's All Weather Fund—in 1996, many asset managers have offered their version of risk parity to clients.
-The risk parity industry has especially gained traction in the aftermath of the 2008 global financial crisis, growing to an estimated USD 150 billion-175 billion at year-end 2017 according to the IMF (Antoshin et al. 2018).
+Since the launch of the first risk parity fund, Bridgewater's All Weather Fund in 1996, many asset managers have offered their version of risk parity to clients.
+The risk parity industry especially gained traction in the aftermath of the 2008 global financial crisis, growing to an estimated USD 150-175 billion at year-end 2017 according to the IMF (Antoshin et al., 2018).

 In the past, such strategies lacked an appropriate benchmark, leaving most investors to benchmark against a traditional 60/40 equity/bond portfolio.
-The issue with this approach is that a 60/40 portfolio reflects neither the construction nor the risk/return characteristics of risk parity strategies.
-Generally considered to be diversified in dollar terms, the reality is that nearly all of the portfolio risk arises from the 60% allocation to equities.
-When a portfolio is equal-risk weighted as opposed to equal weighted, it may lead to superior risk-adjusted return.
+The problem with this approach is that a 60/40 portfolio reflects neither the construction nor the risk/return characteristics of risk parity strategies.
+While portfolio risk is generally considered to be diversified in U.S. dollar terms, the reality is that nearly all of the risk arises from the 60% allocation to equities.
+Additionally, when a portfolio is equal-risk weighted as opposed to equal weighted, it may lead to superior risk-adjusted returns.

 In the first part of this paper, we cover the economic rationale for implementing a risk parity approach in a multi-asset portfolio construction.
 In the second part of the paper, we give an overview of the S&P Risk Parity Indices.